Hillary34/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

- a function that adds two integers and returns the result
+ function that computes a to the power of b and return the value